ironplc/ironplc/README.md

 * ✅ Implement a strategy for reporting errors
 * ✅ Setup automated builds to produce high-quality weekly snapshots
 * ✅ Parser progress so that most OSCAT files parse without error
-* IN PROGRESS Implement language server protocol to integrate diagnostics with Visual Studio Code
+* ✅ Implement language server protocol to integrate diagnostics with Visual Studio Code
-* NOT STARTED Build documentation website
+* ✅ Build documentation website
+* IN PROGRESS Build macOS installer
 * NOT STARTED Implement a code formatter for structured text files
 * NOT STARTED Parser completed so that all valid OSCAT files parse without error